Databasus vs Barman

 Barman is specifically designed for Database Administrators (DBAs) managing enterprise PostgreSQL infrastructure:

-• Enterprise DBAs: Professionals who need centralized backup management for multiple PostgreSQL servers from a single location.
+• Enterprise DBAs: Professionals who need centralized backup management for multiple PostgreSQL servers from a dedicated backup server.

 Backup approach